VarunSAthreya/flutter_workshop/README.md

 -   Update and delete operations for notes.
 - Create a `Snackbar` on the Update and Delete operation.
 - Add [`Slidable`](https://pub.dev/packages/flutter_slidable) to denote the Update and Delete feature.
--   If you get stuck anywhere you can find the code [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic), and the guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic#basic-level-features).
+-   If you get stuck anywhere you can find the code [here](https://github.com/VarunSAthreya/flutter_workshop/tree/basic), and the guide can be found [here](#guide-basic-level-features).

 ### Intermediate level Features

 -   Add [provider](https://pub.dev/packages/provider) package for state management.
--   Separat theme data to be changed on theme toggle.
+-   Separate theme data to be changed on theme toggle.
 -   Add [shared preferences](https://pub.dev/packages/shared_preferences) package to store the theme preference.
 -   Dynamic theme changing.
 (Light/Dark Theme)
--    If you get stuck anywhere you can find the code  [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate), and the guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate#intermediate-level-features).
+-    If you get stuck anywhere you can find the code  [here](https://github.com/VarunSAthreya/flutter_workshop/tree/intermediate), and the guide can be found [here](#guide-intermediate-level-features).

-### Advanced level Features
+### Advance level Features

 -   Add [sqllite](https://pub.dev/packages/sqflite) database to store notes.
 -   Add CRUD operations in the database for notes.
--    If you get stuck anywhere you can find the code  [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced), and the guide can be found [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced#advanced-level-features).
+-    If you get stuck anywhere you can find the code  [here](https://github.com/VarunSAthreya/flutter_workshop/tree/advanced), and the guide can be found [here](#guide-advanced-level-features).

 ## Guide for implementing features: